-When the Court renders a decision that who shall lose a case or has to pay debts or perform some measure, if there is no further appeal or petition to the Supreme Court, such party losing the case shall be the “judgment debtor”.
+When the Court renders a decision on who shall lose a case or has to pay debts or perform some measure, if there is no further appeal or petition to the Supreme Court, such party losing the case shall be the “judgment debtor” (JD).
 They must abide by the decision of the Court.
-Otherwise, the party who won the case can request the Court to enforce the judgment as per the court order.
+Otherwise, the party who won the case can ask the Court to enforce the judgment as per the court order.
 This process is generally known as the “legal execution” process.

-In reference to the request from the judgment creditor, it shall be declared the obligations have not been performed by the judgment debtor yet as well as the method that they wish to the Court to proceed in the legal execution process.
-Once the Court agrees with such an application, an executing officer shall be appointed by the Court in managing this process.
+In reference to the request from the JC, it shall be declared the obligations have not been performed by the JD yet as well as the method through which they wish the Court to proceed in the legal execution process.
+Once the Court agrees with such an application, an executing officer shall be appointed by the Court to manage this process.
 While the Court is considering such a request, the judgment creditor shall have the right to request a measurement to protect their benefits as well.

 We have been reckoned that the problem arising in the legal execution process may be related to the delay of the judgment creditor in proposing the application to conduct the legal execution or method to request the Court to exercise some measure with the judgment debtor’s asset.
 These must require the attorney in assisting them to finalize the case.
 We, as one of the litigation law firms, would be pleased to offer and serve you the legal service from the commencement of the case until it is accomplished.

 A debt collector is only permitted to communicate with the debtor themselves (individual debtors) or a company or person authorized by the debtor.
 Third parties may only be approached by a collector in order to ascertain information or find out where the debtor is.
 Even in this case, the debt collector may not inform the third party that a debt is owed by the debtor.
 Only a spouse, parent, or child of the individual debtor may be informed that a debt is owed.